-with Christine Valters Paintner, PhD, REACE and guest teachers Betsey Beckman, Jamie Marich, and Aisling Richmond.
+with Christine Valters Paintner and guest teachers Betsey Beckmann, Jamie Marich, and Aisling Richmond

 Each week breaks open a different theme to help us make the descent into our body's experience and receive its wisdom.
 Reflections are grounded in monastic wisdom and an invitation to allow contemplative practice to be a doorway of discovery.
 Through meditation, reflection, writing, visual art, and movement participants are given space to discover their own pathways within.